ddevalk/plugin-hipaa-call-recording/README.md

-# Flex Plugin - Dual Channel Record Customer & Update Task with Recording SID
+# Flex Plugin - HIPAA Compliant Call Recording<br/> Dual Channel Call Recording <br/> Securly Download Recordings

+## Prerequisites

+To deploy this plugin, you will need:

+- An active Twilio account.
+[Sign up](https://www.twilio.com/try-twilio) if you don't already have one
+- A Flex instance (on flex.twilio.com) where you have owner, admin, or developer permissions

 ## Details

+This Flex Plugin provides the following functionaligy:

+- a simple way to securly download and store call recordings on your own

 ## Setup